 There are many possible causes of dog stomach problems, such as food sensitivity or intolerance, ulcers, IBD, and more.
 The most common symptoms of a dog having an upset stomach include diarrhea, vomiting, flatulence, and appetite loss.

 Like people, dogs can develop stomach problems quite easily.
-While some problems are not so serious and easy to treat, a few dog stomach problems (e.g. stomach ulcers, bloat) can wreck havoc to a dog's health and can even be life-threatening.
+While some problems are not so serious and easy to treat, a few dog stomach problems (e.g. stomach ulcers, bloat) can wreak havoc to a dog's health and can even be life-threatening.

 As dog parents, therefore, it is essential that we learn more about the different types of dog stomach problems and how to care for our dogs when they are having upset tummies.